rookasrudzianskas/please-cli/README.md

 ### 🔴 Work in Progress, do not use it until it comes out from beta 🔴

-A CLI tool that generates shell scripts from a human readable description.
+A CLI tool that generates shell scripts from a human-readable description.

 ## Installation